ajimoti/Unilinkers/README.md

 ### Installation instructions
 1. Clone the repository
-2. Run `composer install` to install the dependencies and setup the application.
-You will be prompted to enter the database credentials
+2. Run `composer run setup` to setup the application.
+You will be prompted to provide your database credentials
 3. The application should be ready and running on `http://localhost:8000`

 ### Documentation